logo

 Contrast-induced acute kidney injury: the dark side of cardiac catheterization

-Maciej T. Wybraniec, Katarzyna Mizia-Stec, Andrzej Więcek
+Maciej Wybraniec, Katarzyna Mizia-Stec, Andrzej Więcek

 Published online: August 26, 2015